Managing Medicines in Care Homes. Communication and sharing medicines information. Implementing NICE Guidance and Quality Standards.

 Here’s two real life examples of things care homes can do to improve communication and promote best practice.

-Example 1 – Knowledge of medicines and what they are being given for?
+Example 1 – Knowledge of medicines and what are they being given for?

 Knowledge of medicines: